GeoffAAA/-contacts-crud/README.md

 - Listeners via `#[On('eventName')]` instead of `$listeners` array
 - Pagination with `WithPagination` trait

-### Security Considerations
-- All routes protected with authentication middleware
+- Dashboard and profile routes protected with authentication (auth); auth pages are public
 - User data isolation (contacts are user-specific)
 - Form validation on both client and server side
 - CSRF protection enabled